 Oakwood is our beautiful detached bungalow which sits in a very quiet spot in the sleepy village of Ightfield.
 There are many walks from the door which go onto the Shropshire Way and to The Olde jack Inn which is a great dog-friendly pub.
 The cottage has a cosy wood burner and a full-size bath which is very relaxing after a good days walk.

 We have four good dog-friendly pubs which are within 5 minutes drive as well as an Indian restaurant who will deliver to the cottages.
-Our local community-run pub the White Lion has a lovely walk from its door down to Brown Moss Nature Reserve which is great for dog walks and then there is The Olde Jack Inn which is two miles from our farm cottages or a 20 minute walk from Oakwood via a fenced hardstanding link path.
-We have a mitchelin star restaurant in Whitchurch as well as a very good italian eatery and six pubs.
+Our local community-run pub the White Lion has a lovely walk from its door down to Brown Moss Nature Reserve which has lovely woodland walks and the Chef In The Wood is there selling his home-made tasty pies and cakes plus refreshments.
+The Olde Jack Inn and The White Lion at Ash Parva (voted the best oub in the country) are within a 10 minute drive.
+We have a mitchelin star restaurant ( featured on Master Chef) in Whitchurch as well as a very good italian eatery and six pubs.
 There are quite a few tearooms and cafes in this old bustling town.

-North Shropshire is the home of the third-largest raised mire in Britain, raised because the peat-forming mosses flourished in the watery hollows left behind as the last period of glaciations receded northwards.
+North Shropshire is the home of the third-largest raised mere in Britain, raised because the peat-forming mosses flourished in the watery hollows left behind as the last period of glaciations receded northwards.